Year 3

 Reading

-During our guided reading lessons this half-term, Year 3 will be reading and analysing the following:
+During our guided reading lessons this half-term, Year 3 will be reading and analysing text excerpts of the following:

 Our lessons will focus on reading fluency, understanding word meanings in context, summarising and answering retrieval questions.
-We will also focus on building independent inference skills to delve deeper into the different themes, characters and events in each of the texts.
+We will also focus on developing independent inference skills so children can read beyond the surface meaning and explore the ideas, themes and messages in both the non‑fiction text and the poem.

-For our class novel lessons, the children have voted to continue to read the whole text on The Twits by Roald Dahl (Fiction - Comedy).
+For our class novel lessons, the children will continue to explore and read the whole text of The Boy Who Grew Dragons by Andy Shepherd.

 Maths

-In Maths, we will study Fractions and Mass and Capacity.
+In Maths, we will study Shape and Statistics.

 We continue to use White Rose Maths, firstly developing the children's fluency and building on the application of mathematical knowledge to deepen their understanding, master concepts and apply what they have learnt to a range of problem-solving and reasoning.